rackerlabs/docs-developer-blog/_posts/2018-05-23-oracle-goldengate-12c-release3-new-feature-parallel-replicat.md

 Additionally, Parallel Replicat can be configured to run in one of the following modes:

-- **Integrated mode:**  This is similar to Integrated Replicat except that the readers and writers are not external to the database with the integrated mode of Parallel Replicat.
+- **Integrated mode:**  This is similar to the prior version's Integrated Replicat except that the readers and writers are not external to the database with the integrated mode of Parallel Replicat.
 This mode still uses the internals of the database to manage the processes.

 - **Non-integrated mode:** In this mode, the Replicat still runs in parallel.
 However, now it is completely outside of the database.